 Hünersdorf, an economist, isn't just concerned with keeping residents in the homes busy and stimulated.
 Many people with dementia can be extremely agitated.
 This makes it difficult to deal with them.
 Washing, even combing their hair can quickly become torturous for the patient as well as the caregiver.
 "Giving them a ball to play with that stores their favourite music or plays the voices of their relatives is a great comfort," says Philipp Hünersdorf.

 KfW Stiftung also views the ichó ball as a great opportunity.
-"Whether in the Social Impact Labs in Frankfurt or Duisburg – we have set ourselves the goal of training social entrepreneurs (and not just young people) who want to contribute their ideas to finding solutions to social problems in our communities," says Martina Köchling from KfW Stiftung.
+"We have set ourselves the goal of training social entrepreneurs (and not just young people) who want to contribute their ideas to finding solutions to social problems in our communities," says Martina Köchling from KfW Stiftung.
 "We learn about many exciting projects in the process.
 However, our efforts rarely result in a concrete product like the ichó."

 If the three founders – the communication designers Eleftherios Efthimiadis and Steffen Preuß and the electrical engineer and media computer scientist Mario Kascholke – succeed in starting production of the balls sometime this year, their success will not just be down to the support of their university, the Duisburg Lab, KfW Stiftung and their own untiring commitment.
 It has at least as much to do with the fact that all three had very personal reasons for engaging so intensively with dementia and the consequences of this disease.
 The grandmothers of Efthimiadis and Preuß both slid into dementia in old age, for Kasholke it was his grandfather, thus beginning a long process in search of how to interact with these people and make their lives easier.